DarkObscuro/form/README.md

  ## PHP
  Folder that contains the insert.php file used to send data received from the form to the database

-You will then file the usual files:
+You will then find the usual files:

  ### .GITIGNORE
  ### README.md

  And finally, here is the home page that you want to open first:

  ## INDEX.HTML
  HTML file that contains the major part of the form